jasonchuangkw/project_genshin/README.md

 |teapot_realm         | Total no. of realm unlocked in Serenitea Pot (Current Game Max = 5)                                         |
 |abyss_score1         | The converted score based on th highlight level of Abyss Reached (Max = 36 (12 floor x 3 chambers))         |
 |abyss_score2         | The converted score based on th highlight level of Abyss Reached (Max = 12 (floor 9-12 x 3 chambers))       |

+Note:
+As we can only collect the data in batches and not all at the same time, noted that active players would have new updated figures almost on a daily basis. teapot_level and abyss_score2 were not used in the clustering as they are closely related to other variables.